 Here are some really great facts and statistics about NF pulled together by our friends at the Children’s Tumor Foundation.

-- The neurofibromatoses are genetically-determined disorders which affect more than 2 million people worldwide; this makes NF more prevalent than cystic fibrosis, Duchenne muscular dystrophy, and Huntington’s Disease combined.
+- NF affects more than 2 million people worldwide, making it more prevalent than cystic fibrosis, Duchenne muscular dystrophy, and Huntington’s disease combined.

 - NF is not the “Elephant Man’s Disease,” although it was at one time believed to be.
 Scientists now believe that John Merrick, the so-called “Elephant Man,” had Proteus Syndrome, an entirely different disorder.